pajos92/bidding-game-posix/README.md

 # Bidding Game - POSIX (C)

->The Bidding Game, a game consisted of (4) clients and (1) server, using C POSIX, to interract between 4 threads.
+>The Bidding Game, a client-server game implementation consisted of (4) clients and the server.C POSIX was used to interract with the threads.

 #### Server initially sets up an ip,port and balance for the game to run.
 ```